Become a Certified Infant Massage Instructor (CIMI®) through International Loving Touch and help spread the wonderful

 • Collect feedback from parents you taught using the evaluation forms provided with your exam materials.

 An initial due date of two months after the training course (both in-person and online course) will be given to complete the exam, SOAP Note observational summaries and evaluation forms.
 One two-month extension may be requested to complete coursework; additional extensions may be requested and may require payment of an additional fee.
 Mail completed coursework to ILTF, PO Box 16374, Portland, OR 97292-0374.
-Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and may access instructor forms and other materials online through our new My CIMI portal.
+Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and have access instructor forms and other materials online through our new My CIMI® portal.

 The fundamental objective of the course is to prepare students for the CIMI® examination and ability to teach infant massage.
 All we ask from you is a 100% commitment to the training program and follow-up coursework.

 We are a nationally accredited program and offer continuing education hours for healthcare professionals.
 Accreditation Information

-Registered instructors will remain in active status, thus maintaining their CIMI® credential, by renewing their certification.
+Registered instructors will remain in Active status, thus maintaining their CIMI® credential, by renewing their certification.
 Certification renewal requires payment of CIMI renewal and submission of continuing education information.
 Annual renewal renewal covers instructor educational development, resources, instructor calendar, materials & supplies for classes, website support MY CIMI® and staff support.
 Continuing education (three contact hours per year/or 6 for two year renewals) may come from numerous resources (e.g., conferences and/or workshops pertaining to early childhood, parenting, health education, massage therapy related workshops, books and/or research articles).
 Continuing education is not required for first-time, one-year renewals.

 Absence of Conflict of Interest Disclosure